welcomegeek/welcomegeek/wiki/main_page.md

 This website is not associated with the OpenNIC asociation.

-## Contribute to OpenNIC
-You can help our network via multiple ways, like setting up OpenNIC servers, creating websites, adding support to OpenNIC (if you are a web service administrator), editing wikis, etc.

-For more info, consult the [official's OpenNIC Wiki](https://wiki.opennic.org/start)

 ## Access to the OpenNIC network
 How do I enter to the OpenNIC network?